San Juan Nepomuceno, Paraguay

 San Juan Nepomuceno is a city and district in the Paraguayan department of Caazapá.
 It has the largest urban conglomeration of the department.

-Location
+Geography

-It lies 249 km southeast of the national capital city, Asuncion, at the terminus of the Blas Garay highway.
+It lies 249 km southeast of the national capital city, Asunción, at the terminus of the Blas Garay highway.
 Blas Garay is a spur of the national highway Number 8 and forks at a crossroads near the town of Ñumí.
 This district is located in the east of the department and shares borders with six districts of Caazapá (clockwise: N: General Higinio Morínigo, Abaí; E: Tavaí; S: Yuty; W: Buena Vista, Caazapá) and one of the Itapúa (Alto Verá).

-Population

-According to the 2002 Census this district has the largest urban area of Caazapá with 6937 inhabitants in its urban conglomeration.
-Its total population is the third in the department, with 24,243 inhabitants, after Yuty and Abaí.